The holidays are here and it’s time to make these soft and delicious Cream Cheese Sugar Cookies!

 We don’t recommend using any other kind of flour than all-purpose flour.
 If you decide to use something else, you likely won’t get the chewy delicious results of the written recipe.

-5 ingredients are all you need for this cream cheese frosting!
-It’s made from from the base of cream cheese, butter, and powdered sugar.
+If you are looking for a go-to cream cheese frosting for sugar cookies, then you’re going ot love our recipe.
+5 ingredients are all you need and it’s made from from the base of cream cheese, butter, and powdered sugar.

 Want to mix things up a little bit?
 Try swapping the vanilla extract for almond extract!

 Let sugar cookies cool completely.
 Decorate them and let the frosting harden for a couple of hours.
 Then, transfer them into a parchment paper-lined container.
 Line each layer of sugar cookies with another piece of parchment so they don’t stick.

 If you’re planning on waiting to decorate, there is no need to line each layer of cookies with parchment paper.
 You can simply stack them.

 Seal container with its Iid store on the countertop for up to 3 days.

 If you’re planning to freeze your cream cheese sugar cookies, we recommend NOT frosting them and only freezing the cookies.

 To freeze, let your cookies cool completely.
 Then, transfer them to a parchment paper-lined baking sheet.
 Place in the freezer for 20 minutes.
 This will make sure the cookies don’t stick together.

 Once the cookies are semi-hardened, transfer the cookies to a large container.
 Seal the container with a lid and freeze for up to 3 months.
 You can also store them in a gallon-size plastic bag.